MatthiasGu/about-me/README.md

 This repository has links to some of my code outside of work.
 Keep in mind some of it dates back many years...

+Please get in touch via LinkedIn https://www.linkedin.com/in/mj-gudenas/ if you have any questions or need additional samples.
+Not all of my side projects are made public.

+## Recruiters

+I started receiving a great deal of traffic from recruiters in the last few months, which is great news - the job market is booming!
+Unfortunately, I do end up repeating myself ad nauseum to multiple people every day.
+I have written a document here: https://github.com/MatthiasGu/for-recruiters that summarises my current situation.

+The repo is private, please get in touch via LinkedIn to get access.

 ## Project contributions

 Some group projects that I have contributed to:

 https://github.com/h-dong/serina - several features

+I do consulting / development work for early stage start-ups.
+If you would like me for your project, please get in touch via LinkedIn.
+I am currently fully booked, but I could perhaps get you some help.

+Unfortunately, I cannot share the details of my work for pre-fund start-ups.
+I can provide generic code samples of the projects with proprietary information removed - please get in touch.

 ## Coding challenges